Fast Facts about JHS

-- 1,177 students (93% of our student body) participate in voluntary overnight retreats annually.
+- 94% of the student body participates in voluntary overnight retreats annually.

-- 6 Jesuit priests and 2 Jesuit scholastics reside on campus.
+- Three Jesuit priests and three Jesuit scholastics reside on campus.
 Three Jesuits are full-time teachers at JHS.

 Athletics at Jesuit High School

-- Nine-time recipient of Oregonian Cup for overall academic performance, activities, athletics, and sportsmanship in the state (OSAA 6A division).
+- 12-time recipient of the Oregonian Cup for best overall academic performance, activities, athletics, and sportsmanship in the state (OSAA 6A division).

-- During the 2015-16 season, JHS teams won five state championships and 17 out of 22 sports were Metro League champions.
+- During the 2015-16 season, JHS teams won nine state championships and 16 out of 22 varsity teams were Metro League champions.

-- In 2015-16, JHS won its 22nd consecutive OACA All-Sports Award (top athletic high school program in the state).
+- In 2015-16, JHS won its 22nd consecutive OACA All-Sports Award (top athletic HS program in the state).

-- For the past six years, MaxPreps/CBS Sports.com ranked Jesuit’s athletic program #1 in the country twice, and Jesuit has remained in the top 25 athletic programs in the nation (ranked #2, #4 and #23 in the country).
+- MaxPreps/CBS Sports.com ranked Jesuit's athletic program #1 in the country for 2015-16.
+Jesuit has been named #1 athletic program in the nation a total of three times by MaxPreps.

-- Offers 22 varsity sports, and has 57 teams overall (including JV and freshman teams).
+- 22 varsity sports and 57 teams overall (including JV and freshman teams and four no-cut sports).

-- Offers nine basketball teams (more than any other school in Oregon), four volleyball teams, and seven soccer teams.
+- 9 basketball teams (more than any other high school in Oregon), 5 volleyball teams, and 7 soccer teams.

-- Over 300 athletes participate in track and field each year.
+- More than 300 athletes participate in track and field each year.